chihacknight/chihacknight.org/_posts/blog/2016-08-18-teen-civic-tech-interns-at-chi-hack-night.md

 </small>
 </p>

-This Fall, [Mikva Challenge](http://www.mikvachallenge.org/) and Mumkin Studio will partner to kick-off a program for teen user experience design interns at Chi Hack Night.
+This Fall, [Mikva Challenge](http://www.mikvachallenge.org/) and [Mumkin Studio](http://www.mumkin.studio) will partner to kick-off a program for teen user experience design interns at Chi Hack Night.

 Four Chicago Public High School students will work with Chi Hack Night during the fall quarter.
-They'll design, implement, and evaluate user experience for two Chi Hack Night projects:

-* [Edumap](http://edumap2.herokuapp.com/), a tool for finding computer science curriculum to assist with Chicago Public Schools [Computer Science for All (CS4All) ](https://chooseyourfuture.cps.edu/computer-science-for-all/what-is-cs4all/)[initiative](https://chooseyourfuture.cps.edu/computer-science-for-all/what-is-cs4all/)
+They’ll design, implement, and evaluate user experience for the Chi Hack Night project [Edumap](http://edumap2.herokuapp.com/), a tool for finding computer science curriculum to assist with Chicago Public Schools Computer Science for All (CS4All) initiative.
-* [RideW/Me](http://www.ridewit.me/), a peer to peer transportation solution for youth

 The program is sponsored by a [Spark grant from Mozilla Hive Chicago](http://hivechicago.org/about/fund/).